fgl27/SmartTwitchTV/README.md

 [Twitch Registration process](https://dev.twitch.tv/docs/authentication#registration)

-This project is the main project of two Twitch project I current maintain, originally I start working on the [smarttv-twitch](https://github.com/fgl27/smarttv-twitch) repo, I'm using separated repos to make easier use of github pages and commit history.
+This project is the main project of two Twitch project I current maintain, originally I start working on the [smarttv-twitch](https://github.com/fgl27/smarttv-twitch) repo, I'm using separated repos to make easier use of GitHub pages and commit history.

 The original project runs on Samsung Tizen OS, with is very limited because of that the Android version has become the main project, not all features of the Android project can be ported to the Samsung one, but from time to time I will port the features from the Android version to the Samsung version.